 - Other conditions.

-Side Effects & SafetyPassionflower is LIKELY SAFE for most people when taken by mouth in amounts normally found in food.
+Side Effects & SafetyPassionflower is LIKELY SAFE for most people when used in food-flavoring amounts.
 It is POSSIBLY SAFE for most peoplewhen taken as a tea nightly for 7 nights, or as a medicine for up to 8 weeks.
-It is POSSIBLY UNSAFE when taken by mouth in large amounts, such as 3.5 grams of a specific extract (Sedacalm by Bioplus Healthcare) over a 2-day period.
+It is POSSIBLY UNSAFE for most people when taken by mouth in large amounts, such as 3.5 grams of a specific extract (Sedacalm by Bioplus Healthcare) over a 2-day period.

 There isn't enough information to rate the safety of passionflower when applied to the skin.

 Special Precautions & Warnings:Children: Passion flower is POSSIBLY SAFE for most children when taken by mouth for short periods of time.
 A specific passion flower product (Pasipay by Iran Darouk Pharmaceutical Company) has been used safely in children aged 6-13 years at a dose of 0.04 mg per kg body weight daily for up to 8 weeks.

 Pregnancy and breast-feeding: Passion flower is POSSIBLY UNSAFE when taken by mouth during pregnancy.
 There are some chemicals in the passion flower plant that might cause the uterus to contract.
 Don't use passion flower if you are pregnant.

 Not enough is known about the safety of taking passionflower during breast-feeding.
 Stay on the safe side and don't use it.